Lakeland University's Title IX Policy

 5. The Reporting Party and Responding Party have the right to an advisor of their choosing present for an investigation interview with the designated investigator.

-6. At the conclusion of the investigation, the investigator will forward the Draft Investigative Report to the Title IX Coordinator for review and approval.
+6. At the conclusion of the investigation, the investigator will forward the Draft Investigative Report to the Title IX Coordinator, Jonathan Feld for review and approval.
 The Title IX Coordinator will arrange for the Reporting Party and the Responding Party to review the report and provide feedback to the Investigator(s).
 The Investigator has the discretion to change the report or incorporate the feedback as warranted.
 Once the feedback has been received and/or incorporated, the Investigator forwards the Final Investigative Report to the Title IX Coordinator.

 Findings